arthurcadore/capacita-dns/README.md

 Access the application:
 Once the containers are up and running, you can access use DNS resolution by host IP address.

+The application use volume mapping to host configuration files stored in `./config` directory, so, to customize DNS local name resolution, re-configure `named.conf.local`, `named.conf.options` and `db.capacitacao` as your choice.

+It's recommended to configure a new `db.<app>` file, so after you done, remember to change the respectively parameters on `named.conf.local` file!

 ---

 To stop the running container, use the following command: